 While there can be no doubt about who plays the starring role at the Munch Museum, Henrichsen assured the audience that the new museum will also “heavily feature contemporary art.”
 The programme revealed so far looks promising.
 Upon opening, the museum will show the exhibition The Loneliness of the Soul featuring British artist Tracey Emin, presenting the breadth of her oeuvre and her interest in Munch.
 Emin will also contribute her already controversial nine-metre bronze sculpture The Mother, which will be a permanently installed landmark on the so-called “museum island” outside the building.
 The sculpture is expected to be erected sometime this autumn, but the exact time is as yet undetermined.

-It is particularly gratifying to note that the young Norwegian artist Sandra Mujinga will be represented with a solo show when the museum opens.
+It is particularly gratifying to note that the young Norwegian artist Sandra Mujinga will be represented with a solo show next year.
 Mujinga’s contribution inaugurates the museum’s new exhibition series Solo Oslo, developed in collaboration with Talent Norway and Canica AS.
 A total of six solo shows are planned in this series, which will present young contemporary artists in collaboration with young communicators acting as art mediators.
 Mujinga brings with her Zeenat Amiri as a communicator; Amiri has subsequently been made a permanent employee at the museum.

 For the exhibition The Savage Eye, which considers Munch’s art within the wider context of Surrealism and Symbolism, the museum has borrowed a number of works from museums around the world.
 Among the artists represented are Paul Gauguin, Auguste Rodin, Salvador Dalí, Pablo Picasso, Marcel Duchamp, Max Ernst, Dora Maar, Joan Miró, Unica Zürn, and Louise Bourgeois.
 The museum has also invited the Norwegian black metal band Satyricon to enter into a dialogue with Munch, resulting in an exhibition where a specially composed musical work is linked to a selection of Munch’s pictures.